simawn/comp353-final-project/report.md

 - The number of jobs a user can register to is limited by her/his subscription.
 However, since each subscription has a different limit, it cannot be included in the diagram.
 - Each user can only have one active payment method.

+The functional dependencies will be listed in the next part after the the E/R diagram as been transformed into a relational schema.

 ### PART 3 - Database Relational Schema and Normalization